 This vehicle is equipped with an IntelliBrakeTM parking brake that engages automatically.
-Keep the park brake release switch in the bottom position, labeled RUN, at all times except for when the vehicle needs to be towed.
-In the event the vehicle needs to be towed, park the vehicle on flat ground and slide the red locking feature on the switch down and rock the switch upward into the PARK BRAKE RELEASE position.
+Keep the park brake release switch in the bottom position, labeled RUN, at all times except for when the vehicle needs to be towed, park the vehicle needs to be towed, park the vehicle needs to be towed, park the vehicle of fat ground and slide the red locking feature on the switch down and rock the switch upward into the PARK BRAKE RELEASE position.
 This will allow the vehicle to free-wheel.